 When does PMI stop on FHA, USDA, and Conventional Loans?

 Can PMI stop on my loan once I am under 80%?
-Not on many loans!
+Not on all loans!

 So when does PMI stop on my loan?
 We hear quite often the misunderstandings of PMI or annual fees from borrowers, loan officers, realtors, and attorneys on mortgage types such as the popular statement of “all PMI stops at 80%”.
-All loan officers should know these differences but realtor and attorneys should be careful with this all encompassing quote because it can lead to an upset borrower once this if found out.
+All loan officers should know these differences but realtor and attorneys should be careful with this all encompassing quote because it can lead to an upset borrower at closing or later.
 Each type of mortgage loan treats PMI or annual fees differently so check out the differences below:

 USDA’s form of PMI continue for the life of the loan

 USDA has an annual fee which is similar to PMI.
 The annual fee is recalculated each year based on the new balance of the mortgage.
 The annual fee is currently only .35 which began October 1, 2016.
-The annual fee percentage on USDA loans stay for the entire 30 year term but because it is based on the annual mortgage balance, the dollar amount decreases each year.
+The annual fee percentage on USDA loans stays for the entire 30 year term but because it is based on the annual mortgage balance.
+Therefore, the dollar amount decreases each year.

 How to calculate monthly PMI for USDA loans: Loan amount x 1.0101% (USDA funding fee) x .0035 / 12 = monthly fee to include in the monthly mortgage payment.
 Make it easy on yourself and just use our USDA payment calculator which is very handy here